-Schnitzel is something I grew up with, it was one of those dishes that were a staple at our house.
+Schnitzel is something I grew up with, it was one of those dishes that was a staple at our house.
 The great thing about schnitzel is that it can be made with any kind of meat, I have made it with pork before, with veal and as seen here with chicken.

 I really love sharing these recipes that I grew up with you, because they are my favorites and staples at my house and I hope you’re enjoying them as well.

 - lemon wedges

 - Working with one piece of chicken breast at a time, place it in a ziploc plastic bag or between two sheets of plastic wrap.
 If using a plastic bag, partially close the bag, but not all the way to allow air to flow out.
 Use a meat mallet to pound out the meat using the flat side of the mallet, gently so you don’t tear the meat, until it’s about 1/4″ in thickness.
 Repeat with the rest of chicken breasts.

 - Season the chicken breasts with salt and pepper.
 Set aside.